Give an example of the symmetric property.

-X = Y and Y = 3.
-Which properties allow or forbid us to say that 3 = X?
+If X = Y and Y = 3, which properties allow us to say that 3 = X?

 We aren't adding, subtracting, multiplying, or dividing.

-A = B and X = Y. Which properties allow or forbid us to say that ?
+If A = B and X = Y, which properties allow us to say that ?